Alyssa Rodriguez Center for Gender Justice

 Pooja serves on the Board of GRIOT Circle - a community based organization that provides services and a political home to BIpoc elders in New York City.
 She is a queer, south asian, cis woman with disabilities.
 Pooja is also a survivor of gender based violence.
 She has the best emotional support dog, named Henry, and has recently become an avid gardener.

-Rayne Violet is a mixed race, Indigenous trans woman.
+Rayne Vylette is a mixed race, Indigenous trans woman.
 She is an active supporter of other trans women in prison and a member of several advocacy organizations, including the Prisoner correspondence project, Black and Pink, and the transgender, gender nonconforming, intersex justice project (TGIJP).
 She is also in a creative writing group, the gavel club, an advanced public speaking class and a comedy class.
-Rayne is scheduled to be released from prison in September 2022 and can’t wait to continue her advocacy work from the outside.
+She has authored several articles, including "Fl Trans Prison Policy," available on ARC's blog page.

 Outside Member (PA)

 Adrian Lowe has organized for the past 3 decades in movements for LGBTQ civil rights, economic justice, prison abolition and health justice.
 In 2007 he co-founded Hearts on a Wire, an inside/outside prison advocacy organization working to address the needs of transgender people in Pennsylvania’s prisons.
 He remains a committed member of the Hearts on a Wire collective.
 Adrian is also a senior staff attorney with the AIDS Law Project of Pennsylvania where he specializes in public benefits and HIV-related civil rights issues.